top of page

 About Chris:

-Recent Ph.D.
-Graduate, Writer, Teacher, and Cancer Survivor
+Writer, Teacher, and Cancer Survivor

 Research

-Rather, I found cancer to be a profoundly rhetorical experience, at once wrapped in collective constructions of identity, stigma, ideology, and constantly communicated with others via multimodal channels.
+My doctoral dissertation, “Rhetorics of Cancer in America,” was inspired by my time as a young cancer patient.
+At the age of 23, I was diagnosed with a rare form of kidney cancer – renal cell chromophobe carcinoma – and I learned very quickly that cancer is never confined beneath the flesh.
+Rather, I found cancer to be a profoundly rhetorical experience, at once wrapped in collective constructions of identity, stigma, ideology, and constantly communicated with others via multimodal means.

 Teaching